Skip Sub Menu

 • Mentors in Violence Prevention: The Mentors in Violence Prevention (MVP) Training Program motivates students to play a central role in preventing gender violence through scenario building sessions & active bystander skills development.
 Topics to choose from include: sexual assault/consent; dating violence; homophobia; sexual/cyber harassment.

 • Health, Inclusion, and Relationship Officers: Drake’s Greek Life is committed to creating a safer campus community.
-A new collaboration between Drake's Greek Life and Violence Prevention Office called Health, Inclusion and Relationship Officers (HIRO) is working to further this commitment.
+A collaboration between Drake's Greek Life and Violence Prevention Office called Health, Inclusion and Relationship Officers (HIRO) is working to further this commitment.
 Each Greek chapter will have a designated HIRO who facilitates conversations about consent, healthy relationships, gender norms, and other violence prevention topics as well as mental health, substance abuse, equity and inclusion.

 For education on reporting and compliance under Title IX, contact Drake's Title IX Coordinator.
 The Title IX Coordinator can speak with your group, department, class, or organization about rights and obligations under Title IX, including how to file a report or find resources and what to do if you learn about sexual or interpersonal misconduct.